Flood control projects scandal in the Philippines: September 29

 Thousands of students from the Far Eastern University and the University of Santo Tomas (UST) organized walkout protests condemning widespread corruption amid the flood control projects controversy.
 The protest is of particular significance to the UST community given that the university itself is located in a flood-prone area and has experienced frequent flooding during the rainy season.

 Stock market

-Due to the flood scandals, the Philippine peso weakened as the Philippine Stock Exchange Index fell by 1.5% for a seven straight session and reached a five-month low in September 2025, the worst since December 2024.
+Due to the flood scandals, the Philippine peso weakened as the Philippine Stock Exchange Index fell by 1.5% for a seven straight session and reached a five-month low in September 2025, the worst since around 9 months earlier.
 The Philippines' Securities and Exchange Commission (SEC) stated that the scandals had impacted public confidence in the country.
 The SEC initially revealed that in market value of Philippine Stock Exchange-listed companies have been "wiped out" in three weeks from August 11 to 29, 2025.
 This figure was later adjusted to in market capitalization after SEC Chairperson Francis Lim announced that the initial estimate was based on an industry report that he later found to be fictitious.
 In October 2025, the International Monetary Fund (IMF) lowered to the Philippines' 2025 growth forecast from 5.5 percent to 5.4 percent.